What Is An Arrest Report And Is It Different From Details About Arrest Warrants From North Carolina?

 What are arrest records from North Carolina?

 As the name suggests, this is information pertaining to custodial detention.
 Simply put, this is where they tell you if your subject was ever taken into custody by the police.
-Typically, the details are about time spent in the county jail as well as in state penitentiaries, if the person of interest was convicted.
+Typically, the details are about time spent in the county jail and in state penitentiaries if the person of interest was convicted.

 I am going to take this explanation one step further and ask you to imagine a scenario where the subject was arrested and subsequently released on bail.
-The criminal case is still under way, so this individual has not been sentenced, thus is not incarcerated in a state correctional center.
+The criminal case is still underway, so this individual has not been sentenced and thus is not incarcerated in a state correctional center.

-But, the fact that he was detained by the local police means that he will have arrest records in his name.
+But, the fact that the local police detained him means that he will have arrest records in his name.
 There are only a few instances in which this arrest report will be removed from the system or sealed off.
 I will talk about these later in the article.

 The operative word in that term is “warrant”.
-Although warrants and arrests are inherently linked in a “cause and effect” equation, information on arrest warrants is different from an arrest report.
+Although warrants and arrests are inherently linked in a “cause and effect” equation, information on arrest warrants differs from an arrest report.

 You already know what arrest records include.
-When you opt for a warrant inquiry, you are essentially telling a state entity to find all active warrants in the name of a person.
-If the agency chooses to part with this information, you will know about arrest orders that have been served as well those that remain outstanding in the system, meaning arrests have still to be made by using these orders.
+When you opt for a warrant inquiry, you are essentially telling a state entity to find all active warrants in a person’s name.
+If the agency chooses to part with this information, you will know about arrest orders that have been served and those that remain outstanding in the system, meaning arrests still have to be made by using these orders.

-While I have found it fairly east to access the arrest log for an area, seeking details on outstanding warrants is a different ball game all together.
+While I have found it fairly easy to access the arrest log for an area, seeking details on outstanding warrants is a different ball game altogether.
 The police will rarely offer this information online for fear of alerting suspects of their impending arrest.

 In fact, I could only find 4-5 counties, out of the 100 in North Carolina, where the police offer their warrants list on their website.
-Typically, if you get your hands on information about active warrants, you will know about the charges that led to the issue of the detention order as well because this information is a part of the data submitted while seeking the warrant and it is mentioned in the document.
+Typically, get your hands on information about active warrants.
+You will know about the charges that led to the issue of the detention order as well because this information is a part of the data submitted while seeking the warrant and it is mentioned in the document.

 What information will I get in response to an offender search from NC?